FAME BEYOND THE MUSIC

 Says Wikipedia: Jethro Tull is an English rock band formed in Blackpool, Lancashire, in 1967.
 Initially playing blues rock, the band developed its sound to incorporate elements of British folk music and hard rock to forge a progressive rock signature.
 The band is led by vocalist/flautist/guitarist Ian Anderson, and featured a revolving door of lineups through the years including significant members such as longtime guitarist Martin Barre, keyboardist John Evan, drummers Clive Bunker, Barriemore Barlow, and Doane Perry, and bassists Glenn Cornick, Jeffrey Hammond, and Dave Pegg.
 The group first achieved commercial success in 1969, with the folk-tinged blues album Stand Up, which reached No. 1 in the UK, and they toured regularly in the UK and the US.
 Their musical style shifted in the direction of progressive rock with the albums Aqualung (1971), Thick as a Brick (1972) and A Passion Play (1973), and shifted again to hard rock mixed with folk rock with Songs from the Wood (1977) and Heavy Horses (1978).
 They have been described by Rolling Stone as “one of the most commercially successful and eccentric progressive rock bands”.
 The last works as a group to contain new material were released in 2003, though the band continued to tour until 2011.
 Though Anderson said Jethro Tull were finished in 2014, he announced a tour in September 2017 (without Barre or Perry) and a new studio album in 2018 to commemorate the fiftieth anniversary of their first, This Was (1968).

-The Tamam Shud case, also known as “Tthe Mystery of the Somerton Man”, is an unsolved case of a so-far-unidentified body found on 1 December 1948, at Somerton Beach, south of Adelaide, in South Australia.
+The Tamam Shud case, also known as “Tthe Mystery of the Somerton Man”, was an unsolved case of a body found on 1 December 1948, at Somerton Beach, south of Adelaide, in South Australia.
 The name derives from the Persian phrase ta mám shud, meaning “ended” or “finished”, which was printed on a piece of paper found months later in the pocket of the man’s trousers.
 The scrap had been torn from the final page of a copy of Rubaiyat of Omar Khayyam, written in the 12th-century by Omar Khayyam.

 The man had no identification on him, just an unused rail ticket, a bus ticket, a comb, gum, cigarettes, and the scrap of paper from the book.
 He wore a smart brown suit.
 Sitting on his collar was a half-smoked cigarette.